lavantgarde/derive.la/README.md

 influenced by jjjjound, reform.lt, and some other mood boards. has changed from a single long collection of images to multiple smaller collections of sub-moods.

-when i have time, i'll add archive.derive.la
+when i have time, i'll add archive.derive.la, and re-architect the whole thing. it's currently in a state of disarray.